 Forms of physical phenomena included only among cognitive stimulators that are all phenomena are not knowable by sensory cognition, but are only knowable by mental cognition.
 Technically, they cannot be included among the five external cognitive stimulators, which refer to the five types of sensory objects, since such forms of physical phenomena can be objects of both sensory and mental consciousness.
 These special forms of physical phenomena include:

-- forms of physical phenomena that make up other things by amassing together (bsdus-pa-las gyur-pa'i gzugs), such as atoms and subatomic particles derived from mentally deconstructing coarse material objects
+- Forms of physical phenomena derived from what have been amassed together (bsdus-pa-las gyur-pa'i gzugs), such as atoms and subatomic particles derived from mentally deconstructing coarse material objects

-- forms of physical phenomena existing in actual situations (mngon-par skabs yod-pa'i gzugs), such as astronomical distances between stars and microscopic distances between atoms,
+- Forms of physical phenomena that are open spaces (mngon-par skabs yod-pa'i gzugs), such as astronomical distances between stars and microscopic distances between atoms

-- totally imaginary forms of physical phenomena (kun-brtags-pa'i gzugs), such as sensory objects in dreams and the conceptually implied objects (zhen-yul) of certain conceptual cognitions, such as the bones conceptually implied when imagining the ground filled with bones, but not actually emanating them, or the Avalokiteshvara implied when conceptually visualizing Avalokiteshvara,
+- Forms of physical phenomena that are totally imaginary (kun-brtags-pa'i gzugs), such as sensory objects in dreams and the conceptually implied objects (zhen-yul) of certain conceptual cognitions, such as the bones conceptually implied when imagining the ground filled with bones, but not actually emanating them, or the Avalokiteshvara implied when conceptually visualizing Avalokiteshvara

-- forms of physical phenomena arising from gaining control over the elements (dbang-‘byor-pa'i gzugs), such as the fire or skeletons actually emanated by the power of absorbed concentration (ting-nge-‘dzin, Skt. samadhi).
+- Forms of physical phenomena arising from meditative power (dbang-‘byor-pa'i gzugs), such as the fire or skeletons emanated and cognized by the power of absorbed concentration (ting-nge-‘dzin, Skt. samadhi).